cds-snc/gcds-docs/src/en/components/radio/design.md

 - Limit the number of options to 6-7.
 - Limit text for each option to a few words or a short phrase and include hint text for more context.
 - Generally, order options alphabetically.
 In some cases, it can be helpful for you to order them from most to least common.
 - When possible, include an option like "None" or "None of the above".
 With radios, a selected option cannot be de-selected, or reversed, except by choosing another option within the group.
-When no options in a group, the respondent is forced to choose an incorrect response or abandon the task.
+When this happens, the respondent is forced to choose an incorrect response or abandon the task.

 ### Help a person understand how to use radios